Z2 Topological insulator of ultra cold atoms in bichromatic optical lattices: Model system

 The bichromatic deformation is introduced in the remaining two terms such that

-Here we examine the simple case where $V'=V''$ and $\phi=\phi'=0$.
+Here we examine the case where $\phi=\phi'=0$.
 This model is unitarily equivalent to the superposition of two bichromatic optical flux lattices that is coupled with a spin-orbit type interaction \cite{z2cooper}.
 Such a configuration is illustrated in the Fig.~\ref{fig:fig1b} which is the cross section view of the potential along the $\vec{k}_1$ direction.
-The small bumps at the potential minima is a global perturbation which is as strong as the insulating gap (see Fig. \ref{fig:fig2}).
 We explore its effect on the topological character of the insulator in the next section.